 In 2013, the Global Environment Facility (GEF) partnered with ADB and the Government of Viet Nam to implement a project titled “Integrating Biodiversity Conservation, Climate Resilience and Sustainable Forest Management in Trung Truong Son Landscapes.”
 The USD $34 million project focused on capacity building and stakeholder collaboration in the Annamite Mountains, which pass through Viet Nam, Laos, and part of Cambodia.

-The Trung Truong Son Landscapes (also know as Central Annamites), which extend from western Lao PDR to central Viet Nam, are known as a ‘Pleistocene refugium,’ meaning that they have existed as continual forest since the most recent Ice Age.
+The Trung Truong Son Landscapes (also known as the Central Annamites), which extend from western Lao PDR to central Viet Nam, are known as a ‘Pleistocene refugium,’ meaning that they have existed as continual forest since the most recent Ice Age.
 The forests serve as a major carbon sink, and communities in the Central Annamite region have traditionally relied on forest resources for their livelihoods.
 Protecting what remains of the forest is crucial not only for those communities, but for the ecosystem at large.

 However, the forests are becoming increasingly fragmented due to agricultural conversion, mining, logging, and infrastructure development in the form of roads, hydropower, and dams.